Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 alluxio.user.network.keepalive.time=2147483647ms
 alluxio.user.network.keepalive.timeout=30s
 ```
-The first one controls the maximum wait time since a worker sent the last message before client issues a
+`alluxio.user.network.keepalive.time` controls the maximum wait time since a worker sent the last message before client
-keepalive request.
-The second one controls the maximum wait time after a keepalive request is sent before the client
+issues a keepalive request. `alluxio.user.network.keepalive.timeout` controls the maximum wait time after a keepalive
-determines the worker is no longer alive and closes the connection.
-This is disabled by default to minimize unintended
+request is sent before the client determines the worker is no longer alive and closes the connection.
+This
-performance impact to workers.
-You might want to enable it if you find that Alluxio client is waiting a long time on
+is disabled by default to minimize unintended performance impact to workers.
+You might want to enable it if you find
-dead workers.
-To enable it, set the property `alluxio.user.network.keepalive.time` to a desired interval.
+that Alluxio client is waiting a long time on dead workers.
+To enable it, set the property
+`alluxio.user.network.keepalive.time` to a desired interval.